silentsignal/heureka/README.md

 A very suspicious piece of software - to test the effectiveness of heuristic AV engines/HIPS's/other magic.

-After the Hacktivity I was pointed to [Matousec's toolkit](http://www.matousec.com/projects/security-software-testing-suite-64/) that basically has the same purpose as Heureka.
+After the Hacktivity presentation I was pointed to [Matousec's toolkit](http://www.matousec.com/projects/security-software-testing-suite-64/) that basically has the same purpose as Heureka.
 This project will probably be abandoned.

 Tasks
 -----